+Al-powered

-Al-powered Adds precision in evaluating matches using machine learning.
+Adds precision in evaluating matches using machine learning.

-: 1 2 • : L Two-pass Pass 1 quickly eliminates obvious nonmatches.
+Two-pass Pass 1 quickly eliminates obvious nonmatches.
 Pass 2 takes a closer look to rank matches from highest to lowest confidence with high precision.
 Congratulations!
 You know that misspellings, aliases, nicknames, initials, and different languages are but a few of the things that get in the way of making the right match.
 You also know how important name matching is for keeping people and businesses safe.
 So why are you using a slow, inaccurate solution?

 If you really want to solve the problem, you can begin with a smart, powerful name matching solution that integrates into your current systems without disruptive and risky rip-and-replace implementation.
 A solution that takes the best of traditional name matching technology, throws in some serious intelligence, and gives you a match score you can trust.
-Email aende More than names: one Number Address and date matching Country Date of Birth If you have more than a name to identify a person, it's only prudent to use every bit of data you have.
-Addresses and dates of birth can help identify one individual among many with similar names.
-Then again, address fields such as building name, street, Address city, province, and country are names themselves.
-They benefit from name matching algorithms and an understanding of address-specific abbreviations and postal codes.
-For date fields, fuzzy matching should handle different formats, swapped numbers, and chronological proximity, such as December 31, 2021 and January 1, 2022.

 Babel Street Analytics for identity intelligence You need Babel Street Analytics.
 Its hybrid Al-powered name matching technology is the go-to choice for mission-critical applications that need to verify or match identities because it is accurate, fast, and easily integrated into any system.
 Babel Street Analytics' plugins for Elasticsearch and Apache Solr handle the complexity of name matching and only deliver match-score ranked results.
 Babel Street Analytics uses a two-pass approach to take advantage of the speed of the common key method and the precision of machine learning to perform fuzzy name matching, decreasing false positives and false negatives.
 It lets you tune parameters for each use case by adjusting the precision/recall ratio, accommodating name data idiosyncrasies, and weighting data fields to account for their reliability.
-Customers report up to a 90% reduction in false positives and an increase in true positives when using the global name matching capabilities of Babel Street Analytics.
-Every day, Babel Street customers conduct over 500 million watchlist checks worldwide.

 Babel Street is the trusted technology partner for the world's most advanced identity intelligence and risk operations.
-The Babel Street Insights platform delivers advanced AI and data analytics solutions to close the Risk-Confidence Gap.
+The Babel Street Insights platform delivers advanced Al and data analytics solutions to close the Risk-Confidence Gap.
 Babel Street provides unmatched, analysis-ready data regardless of language, proactive risk identification, 360-degree insights, high-speed automation, and seamless integration into existing systems.
 We empower government and commercial organizations to transform high-stakes identity and risk operations into a strategic advantage.
 Learn more at babelstreet.com All names, companies, and incidents portrayed in this document are fictitious.
 No identification with actual persons (living or deceased), places, companies, and products are intended or should be inferred.